7 Benefits of Jamaican Susumba (Turkey Berries)

 Jamaican Susumba

-• Liver Protection: One Phenolic compound was extracted from Susumba leaf and tested on mice with liver damage.
-The test reports confirm that the chemical extracts taken from Susumba leaves could potentially be used as an agent for protecting and treating liver damage caused by Acetaminophen.
+• Help Liver Damage: One Phenolic compound extracted from Susumba leaf was tested on mice with liver damage.
+The results confirm that the Susumba leaf extracts may potentially be used as an agent for protecting and treating liver damage caused by some medications.

-• Preserve Vision: Vitamin A is one of the important micronutrients found in the Turkey berry.
-Vitamin A is essential for good eyesight.
-The vitamin also helps organs such as the heart and lungs function properly.
-Because Turkey berries are rich in Vitamin A they are good for helping you preserve your vision.
+• Preserve Your Eyesight: Vitamin A is one of the important micronutrients found in the Turkey berry.
+Vitamin A is essential for good eyesight and because Turkey berries are rich in Vitamin A, they may be useful for preserving vision.

 dried susumba leaves for making susumba leaf tea